krullgit/3D-Object-Detection-for-autonomous-navigation/README.md

 - runs at 120 FPS on a 3090 RTX
 - incorporates and expands many functions for pre- and post processing from the official [POINTPILLARS](https://github.com/traveller59/second.pytorch) implementation especially for data-augmentation,
 - applies changes to the originally proposed architecture to better utilize the greater resultion of the d435i in comparison to the lidar scanner used in [KITTI](http://www.cvlibs.net/datasets/kitti/)
+- is able to cope with the massive noise produced by the sensor
 - code documentation

 Provided Data:
 - Model for inference
 - Test Data (On Request)
 - Train Data (On Request)

+Provided Research:
+- Master Thesis (On Request)

 # Overview
 1. Installation